-Distance 3.5 km
+Walk distance: 3.5 km

 Once you’ve spent plenty of time enjoying the views you can then head back down the same path but this time after 300 m continue straight heading west.
 This path curves round to the right, towards a wooded area after 2 km.

 But be sure not to follow the signs for the footpath at Fulwood Stile Farm.
 Instead, keep right along the road which takes you back across the train line.

 Townhead Bridge to Castleton

-Distance 3.5 km
+Walk distance: 3.5 km

 Follow the signs to Lose Hill, you’re now starting to head back uphill again.
 As the path splits take the left-hand path which leads you to Losehill Farm.
 There are quite a few footpaths around here so it’s easier to take the wrong one.

-But head south towards Spring House Farm and take a right along past Losehill Hall (this is actually where the YHA is situated if you choose to stay here then you’re back!)
+But head south towards Spring House Farm and take a right along past Losehill Hall (this is where the YHA is situated if you choose to stay here then you’re back!)